 Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 Integral to the scheme is partnership working, including the sharing of relevant carer input with staff in an easy-access format.
-Hundreds of carers and people in early-stage dementia were consulted to ensure that the scheme met the most pressing dementia care needs.

-Using 15 years of teaching experience, I planned the scheme in 2004 and then spent two years consulting people in the early stages of dementia and hundreds of carers of people with moderate and more advanced dementia, whilst liaising with a senior nurse at my local hospital and a practice development manager at another trust in order to ensure the evolving scheme would work in hospitals.
+Using 15 years of teaching experience, I planned the scheme in 2004 and then spent two years consulting with people in the early stages of dementia and hundreds of carers of people with moderate and more advanced dementia, whilst liaising with a senior nurse at my local hospital and a practice development manager at another trust in order to ensure the evolving scheme would work in hospitals.

 This is an opt-in scheme offering appropriate care for people with dementia whilst they are in hospital.
 It is based on easy-to-learn, quickly-delivered skills-based education for all staff who come into contact with patients.

 Aim: to improve the safety and well-being of people with dementia during time spent in hospital, reducing their stress levels.
+This in turn reduces the stress levels of carers.

 Evaluative measure: the opt-in rate to the scheme runs at or near 100 per cent, showing that carers and people with dementia find this a valuable support.